beboyle/mapFns/mapFns.md

 |                is also an array             |
 |         |   unique: true                    |
 ```
  - Note that multiple circles can be draw as a single layer, by making `coords` an array of points (which are in turn arrays of [lng,lat] ).
 If so, `props` may also vary by point if also provided as an array of objects.
-Other options will not vary by point (such as color, radius, etc
+Other options will not vary by point (such as color, radius, etc.), but will need to be plotted individually.

 ## plotText( )
 Draws text at a point.